landesberg-design/plugin-ajax-load-more-pro/pro/ajax-load-more-filters/README.txt

 == Changelog ==

+= 1.9.0 - March 2, 2020 =
+* NEW - Added Range Slider field type using [noUiSlider](https://refreshless.com/nouislider/).
+This field type is considered to be in beta but is fully functional for querying by custom field ranges using the `BETWEEN` compare operator.
+* NEW - Added new `alm_filters_{$id}_{key}_label` filter to allow for filtering of the default label in select and textfield field types.
+* UPDATE - Updated time of filter transitions.
+In some cases users were reporting issues of double clicks causing no results to be returned.
+* FIX - Fixed issue where browser URL update would happen while filtering causing issues in URL string.
+* FIX - Fixed issue where empty filter group could result in a JS error causing the add-on to stall.

 = 1.8.3 - December 17, 2019 =
 * FIX - Fixed issue in `almfilters.start()` function not initiating properly when loaded via Ajax.